 Now the employer can see that they will get return on their investment if they hire you.

-Think about what the needs are of the employer and how you can provide the solution.
-Don't list your USPs; sell them by demonstrating your experience or success - anyone can have 'strong organisational skills', but not everyone can give examples of instances when they have successfully implemented these attributes.
+Think about the needs are of the employer and how you can provide the solution.
+Don't just list your USPs though, sell them by demonstrating your experience or success - anyone can have 'strong organisational skills', but not everyone can give examples of instances when they have successfully implemented these attributes.